kathesch/JuliaTutorial.jl/docs/src/index.md

 nothing # hide
 ```

-Testing this to see that it generates the correct behaviors
+Testing this to see that it generates the correct behaviors.

 ```@example 1
 A = rand(5,5)